hmcts/befta-fw/README.md

      will be imported to Definition Store, for automated test data preparation.
    * BEFTA_FORCE_IMPORT_RETRY: Optional.
 Set to `true` to opt in to CCD definition import retry.
 Defaults to no retry.
 See [CCD Definition Import Retry](#ccd-definition-import-retry).
+   * BEFTA_DEFINITION_IMPORT_JOB_ID: Optional.
+UUID to send to Definition Store in the `X-Import-Job-Id` header during definition import.
+When omitted, BEFTA generates a UUID for each definition import.

 Below are the environment needed specifically to Create Role Assignment data.
 * ROLE_ASSIGNMENT_API_GATEWAY_S2S_CLIENT_ID:S2S service token for Role Assignment service.